MicrosoftDocs/power-platform/power-platform/developer/administer-catalog.md

 In the **Deployment History** section of the navigation pane, select **Install History** to view a list of errors associated to an install.

-Select on the failed request name to get more information.
+Select the failed request name to get more information.

 ## Edit user access